 The District's capitalization threshold is \$1,000 with no minimum for infrastructure assets and other real property.
 Maintenance and repairs are charged to operations when incurred.
 Betterments and major improvements that significantly increase the values, change capacities, or extend the useful lives are capitalized.
-Upon sale or retirement of fixed assets, the cost and the related accumulated depreciation, as applicable, are removed from the respective accounts and any resulting gain or loss is included in the results of operations.
+Upon sale or retirement of capital assets, the cost and the related accumulated depreciation, as applicable, are removed from the respective accounts and any resulting gain or loss is included in the results of operations.

-Accrued Vacation and Sick Leave: The District's policies regarding vacation and sick leave permit employees to accumulate earned, but unused vacation and sick leave.
+Compensated Absences: The District's policies regarding vacation, sick leave, floating holidays and compensatory time-off permit employees to accumulate earned, but unused amounts.
+Vacation, floating holidays and compensatory time-off are fully payable at separation.
 The District's policy for sick-pay states that upon retirement, an employee may be paid one-third (up to a maximum of 400 hours) of their accumulated unused sick leave balance.
 The remaining balance of the employees' sick leave is then available for service credit under the District's pension plan.
 Alternatively, the employees may elect to use their entire balance of accumulated unused sick leave for service credit under the District's pension plan.
-All vacation and an estimate of the probable sick leave pay-out is accrued when incurred.
+All vacation, floating holidays, compensatory time-off and an estimate of the probable sick leave pay-out is accrued when incurred.
 A liability for these amounts is reported in governmental funds only if they have matured, for example, as a result of employee resignations and retirements.
 The General Fund is used to liquidate compensated absences.
-All of the accrued vacation and sick leave is considered long-term.
+All of the accrued compensated absences is considered current.

-Net Position: The government-wide financial statements utilize a net position presentation.
-Net position is categorized as investment in capital assets, restricted and unrestricted.
+Net Position: The government-wide financial statements report net position.
+Net position is categorized as the net investment in capital assets, restricted and unrestricted.